Get your AA Travel Insurance quote today

 Claiming for illness, accidents and medical emergencies

-If you need medical treatment while you’re away, you’ll need to contact your insurer as soon as possible.
+If you need medical treatment while you’re away, contact your insurer as soon as possible.
 Your insurer has to agree to any medical procedures, so do this before treatment takes place.

 This may not be possible in an emergency, so get evidence of any treatments or medication you’ve paid for.